 Most baseball players at all levels wear batting gloves when hitting to improve their grip, which leads to more confidence when swinging the bat.
-Batting gloves can also prevent blisters and hand injuries, reduce shock absorption when hitting the ball, and keep hands warm and dry during poor weather conditions.
+Good batting gloves can also prevent blisters and hand injuries, reduce shock absorption when hitting the ball, and keep hands warm and dry during poor weather conditions.

 The first major league player to use gloves on his hands while batting in a game was Ken Harrelson of the Kansas City A’s in 1964.
 Harrelson also played golf to supplement his baseball salary and played 27 holes of golf one day, severely blistered his hands.
 He found himself in the starting lineup the following day and used his golf gloves when batting to combat the painful effects of the blisters on his hands.